lesterwilliam/qeMotion/README.md

 To make development easier and usage more versatile I've implemented multiple modes for the device.
 Only two of which are actually in use right now, one of which does exactly nothing, and the other is my first try at motion tracking (which works to some degree).
 The usual loop() function calls subfunctions in defined time intervals, which can be tuned in the #defines.

 This whole software is not nearly perfect nor finished.
-But I've tried to design it in a way it is the easiest to understand and modify to someones need.
+But I've tried to design it in a way it is the easiest to understand and modify to someones needs.
 If you struggle to understand it's structure and thoughts behind it, feel free to ask me anything.
 I'd be glad to help!

 ## Case
 I've designed a 3d-printable case for the device.
-This may not suit you and your print layout, but I'll try to add some photos of my PCB for reference.
+This may not suit you and your PCB layout, but I'll try to add some photos of my PCB for reference.
 There is also a secondary case which doesn't really have to do anything with this sensor.
-But since my headset (HyperX Cloud 2) has this remote near where the Arduino will sit, I've designed a case that snaps those two together nicely.
+But since my headset (HyperX Cloud 2) has this remote near where the Arduino will sit, I've designed a case that snaps those two together nicely (MAGNETS!!).